wellyshen/use-places-autocomplete/README.md

   });
 ```

-`getLatLng` is an asynchronous function with following API:
+`getLatLng` is an asynchronous function with the following API:

 - `parameter: object` - the result object of `getGeocode`.
 - `latLng: object` - contains the latitude and longitude properties.